kubesphere/community/developer-guide/development/controller-mamager-quickstart.md

 ## Generate manifests and packages

-There are directives defined in the Makefile, Which can help you generate codes automatically base on the markers we defined.
+There are directives defined in the Makefile, which can help you generate codes automatically base on the markers we defined.

 1. Generate manifests e.g. CRD, RBAC, etc.